 But are we doing enough to reach delegates beyond our country’s borders?
 A study by the European Commission in 2011 revealed that 90% of Internet users in the EU, said that when given a choice of languages, they always visited a website in their own language.
 A similar survey by the Common Sense Advisory in the US also found that 72% of consumers were more likely to buy a product or service online if the information provided was in their native language1.
 With this in mind and the fact that most people now research for events online, doesn’t it make sense for your events to have multilingual websites?

-Multilingual sites today present one of the most cost-effective ways of marketing your events, attracting new delegates, building relationships with them and giving your organisation an international outlook:
+Multilingual sites today present one of the most cost-effective ways of marketing your events, attracting new delegates, building relationships with them and giving your organization an international outlook:

 - Helps You Stay Ahead of Your Competitors – Make no mistake, your event has competition.
 Whether it’s from other events, alternative ways of spending budgets or time constraints, your delegate needs to make difficult choices.
 If they only go to a few events a year, you need to make yours stand out.
 Offering a multilingual website will give your event a competitive edge by demonstrating to delegates that your organization thinks, works and deals internationally.